Yelp/python-gearman/docs/index.rst

 Source
 ======

-You can find the latest version of scrubber at http://github.com/samuel/python-gearman
+You can find the latest version at http://github.com/samuel/python-gearman

 Example